Unless you’ve been living on a remote island without Internet access or a grocery store, you’ve probably heard of quinoa, the latest “supergrain.”

 Quinoa is gluten-free, so it’s a great choice for people with celiac disease or anyone avoiding gluten.

 Quinoa’s nutritional profile makes it ideal for any healthy eating program.

 It’s higher in fat than other grains, and this along with its low glycemic index and high protein and fiber content can help keep you feeling full for a longer period of time.

 Plus, quinoa’s nutty flavor and versatility make it enjoyable to eat and easy to incorporate into your recipes.

 Quinoa may help lower cholesterol.
-A study published in Plant Foods for Human Nutrition determined that LDL cholesterol significantly decreased in rats fed quinoa after consuming fructose.
+A study published in

 A separate study followed overweight postmenopausal women who ate 25 grams of quinoa flakes or corn flakes for four weeks.
 Women who ate the quinoa flakes experienced a reduction of total cholesterol and LDL cholesterol, and an increase in GSH (glutathione), a powerful antioxidant.